Importance Sampling CAMs for Weakly-Supervised Segmentation: Related work

-\textbf{Prediction-propagation based on feature similarities.} The concept of propagating a signal to spatial neighbours based on feature similarities has been studied in the past, whether it be by computing a weighted mean of nearby pixels for image denoising~\cite{buades2011ipol}, or by letting the raw image features define the pair-wise potentials in a fully connected conditional random field (CRF) for propagating initial segmentation predictions iteratively~\cite{krahenbuhl2011neurips}.
-Ahn et al.~introduce an additional network for learning class-agnostic pixel affinities~\cite{ahn2018cvpr}.
-More recently, prediction propagation has been used in an attention-based WSSS approach where the CAM predictions are propagated to similar pixels based on deep features in order to improve segmentation results~\cite{wang2020cvpr}.
-In this work, we propose to do this implicitly through a class-specific \textit{feature similarity loss term} based on pixel and prediction similarities, which is minimized when the prediction contours of CAMs match the edges in the image.
+\textbf{Prediction-propagation using feature similarities.} The concept of propagating a signal to spatial neighbours based on feature similarities has been studied in the past, whether it be by computing a weighted mean of nearby pixels for image denoising~\cite{buades2011ipol}, or by letting the raw image features define the pair-wise potentials in a fully connected conditional random field (CRF) for propagating initial segmentation predictions~\cite{krahenbuhl2011neurips}.
+More recently it has been used in an attention-based WSSS approach where the CAM predictions are propagated to similar pixels based on deep features in order to improve segmentation results~\cite{wang2020cvpr}.
+In this work, we propose to do this implicitly through a \textit{feature similarity loss term} which is minimized when the prediction contours of CAMs match the edges in the image.

-\textbf{Model distillation.} Many state-of-the-art WSSS methods~\cite{wang2020cvpr, lee2019cvpr, liu2020tpami} implicitly take advantage of model distillation, by applying the two-stage framework of first generating pseudo-labels using a classification network, and subsequently training a segmentation network on the generated pseudo-labels in a fully supervised setting.
+\textbf{Model distillation.} Several state-of-the-art WSSS methods~\cite{wang2020cvpr, lee2019cvpr, liu2020tpami} implicitly take advantage of model distillation by dividing up the framework into two stages, namely the generation of pseudo-labels using a classification network, and subsequently training a segmentation network on the generated pseudo-labels in a fully supervised setting.
 As has been demonstrated in the past~\cite{bucilua2006sigkdd, hinton2015arxiv}, large ensembles of models can be distilled into a single model without a significant loss of performance by training the final model to predict the output of the ensemble.
-Recently, it has also been shown that only one model is sufficient to be used as the ``ensemble'' to gain better results compared to simply training the final model directly on the data~\cite{allen2020arxiv}.
+Recently, it has also been shown that only one model is sufficient to be used as the ``ensemble'' for improved results compared to simply training the final model directly on the data~\cite{allen2020arxiv}.
 This is referred to as self-distillation.
-In a sense, the two-stage framework in WSSS is a form of self-distillation, and we also take advantage of this phenomenon by adapting the two stages in generating pseudo-labels for the final segmentation network.
+In a sense, the two-stage framework in WSSS is a form of self-distillation, and in this work we also take advantage of this phenomenon by adapting the two stages in generating pseudo-labels for the final segmentation network.